vngarg/Coding-Ninjas-Competitive-Programming/README.md

 - Segment Tree
 - Sorting Algorithms
 - Strings
-- TRIES & XOR
+- TRIES & XOR<br />
-It also contains one common category containing some general and very common questions.
+There is this one folder which contains some general and very common questions.
 - General Questions